-ClickSoftware Technologies Ltd. (CKSW), the Israeli company that makes computer programs used to manage workforces, rallied the most in three weeks after its 2013 sales forecast beat analysts’ estimates.
+ClickSoftware Technologies Ltd. (CKSW:US), the Israeli company that makes computer programs used to manage workforces, rallied the most in three weeks after its 2013 sales forecast beat analysts’ estimates.

 The shares advanced 1.9 percent to $8.15 by 11:11 a.m. in New York, set for the biggest one-day advance since Jan.
 15. The Bloomberg Israel-US Equity Index of the largest New York-traded Israeli stocks dropped 0.3 percent to 86.79.